Indevilduality/indevilduality.github.io/_posts/2015-03-23-welcome-to-carte-noir.md

 Welcome to Carte Noire.

-Carte Noire began as a new theme for [my personal blog][1], but has now taken on a life of its own as a free theme for Jekyll.
+Carte Noire began as a new theme for TESTER TESTER, but has now taken on a life of its own as a free theme for Jekyll.

 The theme has been designed with simplicity and readability in mind.
 It makes